docsteveharris/icmtips/readme.md

 ## Notes

 - try and summarise topics that are key to understanding the practice of ICM; and do this, even if it is done better elsewhere; the aim should be to collate these key themes

+- possible themes
+    + write this as for practical intro to ITU course at UCLH
+    + pearls in the style of summarized notes from papers